 With Easter on the horizon, I’ve been planning out my holiday menu.
 I love to keep Easter dinner itself pretty simple-ham and veggies-but make the finger foods and appetizers the star of the show.
 These Boursin and Bacon Stuffed Puff Pastries are deceptively easy to make and scream sophistication.
 No one will be the wiser that you didn’t spend hours in the kitchen to make them!

-The puff pastries are deceptively easy to make and only 5 ingredients!
+The puff pastries are deceptively easy to make and no one will believe they are only 5 ingredients!

 - 24 puff pastry cups (in the freezer section)

 - 12 oz thick cut bacon, chopped in 1/2″ pieces

 - 5.2 oz package Boursin Garlic & Fine Herbs Cheese